PSD2 in Europe 2

 Requirements for Applicants for a PSD2 License

-While exact requirements can vary from one jurisdiction to another and we can advise you on this in a personalized consultation, there are several general but equally important legal requirements that are prevalent in most of the EU countries.
-Most likely, you’ll have to start with establishing a local company in a jurisdiction where you intend to apply for a PSD2 license.
-Usually, you’ll be required to choose a very specific legal form, such as a Private Limited Liability Company (UAB) in Lithuania, have a local registered office, and meet appropriate minimum capital requirements.
+Although the exact requirements may vary from one jurisdiction to another, and we can advise you on this in a personalized consultation, there are several general but equally important legal requirements that are prevalent in most of the EU countries.
+You will most probably be required to start with establishing a local entity in a jurisdiction where you will apply for a PSD2 license.
+Usually, you are supposed to select a very specific legal form, such as Private Limited Liability Company in Lithuania, have a local registered office, and possess appropriate minimum capital.

-• Demonstrate the ability to implement SCA to reduce the risk of fraud
+• Show how they apply the SCA to reduce the fraud risk

-• Have robust AML/CFT policies and procedures in place to effectively prevent financial crime
+• Show firm’s AML/CFT policies and procedures to prevent financial crime effectively

-• If you intend to hold customer funds, you must demonstrate appropriate safeguarding arrangements to ensure the protection of customer funds in the event of insolvency
+• If one intends to hold customer funds, prove appropriate safeguarding arrangements such that the customer funds can be protected once the firm becomes insolvent

-• Establish effective internal control systems and risk management procedures to ensure operational and financial stability
+• Internal control systems and risk management procedures for operational and financial stability

-• Demonstrate the capacity to keep records and report relevant financial and operational data to the regulatory authority
+• Demonstrate the capability to keep records and report specific financial and operational information to the supervisory authority

-• Establish effective security measures and IT infrastructure to safeguard customer data, ensure secure payment transactions, and guarantee cybersecurity
+• Ensure appropriate security measures and IT infrastructure cover customer data protection, secure payment transactions, and cybersecurity

-• A thoroughly written business plan detailing the nature and scope of the payment services to be provided, including the types of transactions and customers served
+• A fully written business plan that details the nature and scope of the proposed payment services, including type of transactions and customers served

-• A business continuity plan detailing how your company will manage and recover from disruptions, such as system failures or cyberattacks
+• A business continuity plan describing how your company will manage and recover from a disruption such as system failure or cyber-attack

-• Documentation of the company’s corporate structure, including the ownership structure, board of directors, and key personnel
+• Corporate structure of the firm, including ownership structure, board of directors, and key personnel

-• Documentation of internal AML/CFT policies and procedures
+• Evidence of internal AML/CFT policies and procedures

-• A detailed risk management framework, including the identification and mitigation of operational and compliance risks
+• Full risk management framework, including identifying and mitigating operational and compliance risks

 • Proof of professional indemnity insurance

-• CVs of company directors and other key personnel, along with evidence of their financial qualifications and relevant experience
+• CVs of firm directors and other key people, together with evidence of their financial qualifications and relevant experience

 How to Apply for a PSD2 License?

-The application process can take anywhere from three months to a year, depending on your chosen jurisdiction, the quality of your application, and the responsiveness of regulatory authorities.
-The specific application stages and milestones also vary, although there are certain general steps that you will have to take almost in any jurisdiction.
+The application process may take anything from three months up to a year, depending on your chosen jurisdiction, the quality of your application, and also the responsiveness of regulatory authorities.
+The specific application stages and milestones are also different, although there are certain general steps you will have to go through almost in any jurisdiction.

-• Submitting the application form along with the documents to the regulatory authority
+3. Submission Submit the application form along with the supporting documents to the regulator.

-• The company’s management team and shareholders should pass a fit and proper assessment, demonstrating their integrity, competence, and experience in the financial services industry
+4. Fit and proper test Ensure that the management team and shareholders can pass a test to demonstrate their integrity, competence, and experience in financial services.

 Ongoing Requirements for PSD2 License Holders

-Once you’re a PSD2 license holder, there will be a myriad of requirements and standards you’ll have to adhere to.
-With our continuous help, you can rest assured that your payment services company will always remain compliant with the ever-evolving EU regulatory framework and relevant national regulations which is crucial in avoiding associated risks and ensuring uninterrupted operations.
+From the moment you become a license holder under PSD2, there are scores of requirements and standards to observe.
+Our continued support will make you confident that your payment services company will at all times stay compliant with the ever-changing regulatory framework of the EU and relevant national regulations, an important factor in avoiding associated risks and ensuring uninterrupted operations.

-For now, know that maintaining a PSD2 license entails adherence to such requirements as:
+For the purpose of this text, know that holding a PSD2 license comes with other obligations, such as:

-• Preparing and submitting regular reports to the regulatory authority, covering such aspects of your business as transaction data, security incidents, and compliance with SCA requirements
+• Filing periodic reports to the competent authority on various aspects of your business, including but not limited to: transaction data, security incidents, and SCA requirements

-• Complying with the GDPR and national data protection regulations
+• Respecting the GDPR and national legislations on protection of personal data

-• Continuously monitoring and enforcing internal controls to ensure the proper functioning of your payment services and adherence to regulatory standards
+• Continuously monitor and enforce internal control in pursuance of the appropriate functioning of your payment services and conformity to regulatory standards

-If you wish to obtain a PSD2 license, our team here at Regulated United Europe will be delighted to support you in incorporating a company and applying for a license in an EU jurisdiction that suits your business goals.
-Our dedicated specialists can also guide you through the acquisition of a ready-made company with an existing PSD2 license.
-With experienced lawyers, business development professionals, and financial accountants at your side, you will find the processes of starting a PSD2 business easy, seamless, and transparent.
-Contact us now to schedule a personalized consultation and set the stage for sustainable success.
+If you need a PSD2 license, the team of professionals here at Regulated United Europe will be glad to support you with the establishment of a company and the licensing process in an EU jurisdiction that would suit your business needs.
+Our qualified experts can also assist you through the process of purchasing a shelf company with a PSD2 license already included.
+With experienced lawyers, business development professionals, and financial accountants by your side, you will find the processes of a PSD2 business start-up to be easy, seamless, and transparent.
+Contact us now to arrange for a personalized consultation and set the stage to create sustainable success.

 FREQUENTLY ASKED QUESTIONS